 You need to keep your body moving in order to keep your bowels moving.
 Regular physical activity, such as a brisk daily walk, can help prevent constipation.
+(Find out what happens to your body when you start walking 10,000 steps a day.)
 Overtraining is thought to cause bowel symptoms like flatulence and loose poops in some people, especially if they’re exercising intensely in a hot environment, but that’s rare.

 Fecal incontinence—leakage of stool—can be prevented.
 In some cases, dietary changes to add more bulky fibre or reduce gas will help.
 If it’s caused by overstretched and weak muscles, a physiotherapist can show you pelvic floor exercises to strengthen them.

 Stress has an impact on your poops.
 The gut literally has a mind of its own—it’s lined with millions of nerve cells that make up what’s known as the enteric nervous system—and it sends signals to the brain, and vice-versa.
 That’s why your feelings of anxiety can produce cramping and diarrhea.
-Conversely, research has found that psychological strategies to reduce stress can improve these bowel symptoms in people who have functional disorders like irritable bowel syndrome.
+Conversely, research has found that psychological strategies to reduce stress can improve these bowel symptoms in people who have functional disorders like irritable bowel syndrome (IBS).
 Their brains are more sensitive to gut discomfort, and it’s heightened under stress.

 Hormone fluctuations also seem to affect your gut.
 About half of premenopausal women who aren’t on birth control get constipation or diarrhea depending on where they are in their monthly cycle.
 Hormones during pregnancy serve to relax muscle contractions.
 “It may be a factor in why a lot of women get constipation in their third trimester,” says Dr. Geoffrey Turnbull, a gastroenterologist at Dalhousie University in Halifax.